mohdmajidakhtar/blogchain/_posts/2020-05-11-why-need-a-blockchain.md

 ## Who are you on the internet?

 Just ask yourself, **who are you digitally?** I have been asking this question to myself lately and something haunts me.
 Who am I on the internet?
 Is it really me or the digital twin.
 Well the case seems to be simple as several studies suggest that we are only about 90% similar on the internet to what we actually are in real life.
 Considering both positive and negative aspect to around 10% variation which include hiding the flaws and increasing those attributes what we don't actually posses.
-So, the question comes back "what is our digital identity".
+So, the question comes back "what is our digital identity"?

 ## Is it really something to worry about?